filip-michalsky/SalesGPT/README.md

 # Roadmap

+1) Improve SalesGPT observability
+2) Enhance prompt versioning
+3) Add prompt evaluation
-1) Write more documentation
+4) Write more documentation
-3) Better code documentation
+5) Better code documentation
-4) Refactor
+6) Refactor
-5) ~~Improve reliability of the parser [issue here](https://github.com/filip-michalsky/SalesGPT/issues/26) and [here](https://github.com/filip-michalsky/SalesGPT/issues/25)~~
+7) ~~Improve reliability of the parser [issue here](https://github.com/filip-michalsky/SalesGPT/issues/26) and [here](https://github.com/filip-michalsky/SalesGPT/issues/25)~~
-7) Improve Deployment Instructions
+8) Improve Deployment Instructions
-8) Calling Functionality - sample code
+9) Calling Functionality - sample code
-9) Enterprise-Grade Security - integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities
+10) Enterprise-Grade Security - integration with [PromptArmor](https://promptarmor.com/) to protect your AI Sales Agents against security vulnerabilities
-10) LLM evaluations
+11) LLM evaluations
-11) Resolve tickets and PRs (ongoing)
+12) Resolve tickets and PRs (ongoing)
-12) Add example implementation of OpenAI functions agent[issue here](https://github.com/filip-michalsky/SalesGPT/issues/17)
+13) Add example implementation of OpenAI functions agent[issue here](https://github.com/filip-michalsky/SalesGPT/issues/17)
-13) Add support for multiple tools [issue here](https://github.com/filip-michalsky/SalesGPT/issues/10)
+14) Add support for multiple tools [issue here](https://github.com/filip-michalsky/SalesGPT/issues/10)
-14) Add an agent controller for when stages need to be traversed linearly without skips [issue here](https://github.com/filip-michalsky/SalesGPT/issues/19)
+15) Add an agent controller for when stages need to be traversed linearly without skips [issue here](https://github.com/filip-michalsky/SalesGPT/issues/19)
-15) Add `tool_getter` to choose a tool based on vector distance to the tasks needed to be done
+16) Add `tool_getter` to choose a tool based on vector distance to the tasks needed to be done
-16) What tools should the agent have? (e.g., the ability to search the internet)
+17) What tools should the agent have? (e.g., the ability to search the internet)
-17) Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)
+18) Add the ability of Sales Agent to interact with AI plugins on your website (.well-known/ai-plugin.json)
-18) More SalesGPT examples
+19) More SalesGPT examples

 # About the Team